maciejkaniewski/Templates/README.md

 ## Features

 - Solve systems of equations with a user-defined number of unknowns
-- Solve equation systems in real or imaginary domain
+- Solve equation systems in real or complex domain
 - Load equation systems as text files
 - Identification of the domain of equation systems based on the input file